-T-Mobile lights up six new markets with HSPA Plus to create "America's Largest 4G Network"Alex Wagner - Senior News Editor
+T-Mobile lights up six new markets with HSPA Plus to create "America's Largest 4G Network"Alex Wagner - Editorial Director of News and Content

 We'd heard a couple of times in the past that T-Mobile was planning to begin branding its HSPA+ network as "4G," and today they've done just that.
 Today T-Mobile announced that "America's Largest 4G Network" has expanded to six new locations, bringing the total number of markets covered by their HSPA+-enabled 4G network up to 75.
 The newly-blanketed areas are: Chicago, Ill.; Colorado Springs, Colo.; Ft.
 Wayne, Ind.; Louisville, Ky.; and Raleigh-Durham and Wilmington, N.C.
 “4G is about performance and today T-Mobile’s HSPA+ network is delivering 4G speeds that match and often beat WiMAX and are comparable to what early LTE will deliver," said Neville Ray, T-Mobile's chief technology officer.
 Network speed isn't the only thing that Ray is confident about, as he added that, “The footprint of our 4G service is not something that competitors are going to match anytime soon."